jkhaui/rxeditor-2/README.md

 has been on experimenting with the core logic.
 Refactoring of the presentational layer is needed, especially the button components.
 Context logic can probably be refactored into a single hook.

+Also note that Facebook oAuth login doesn't work in the demo, it's just for show.
+To test out the editor, either click "try without without an account", or use the credentials below:

+username: guest
+password: guest

+This will authenticate your browser using a JWT, transferred over the wire from a GraphQL server.

 Setup the repo locally: